FRECKLL: Full and Reduced Exoplanet Chemical Kinetics distiLLed: Forward Models

-From the chemistry predictions, we observe large differences between the two chemical schemes.
-In particular, while the predictions at the bottom of the atmospheres are consistent, large differences in the predicted abundances can be seen for the top of the atmosphere (below 0.1 bar).
-Those differences are likely due to the inclusion of reactions for photo-chemistry in the full scheme.
+We observe large differences between the two chemical networks from the chemistry predictions.
+In particular, while the predictions at the bottom of the atmosphere are consistent, large differences in the predicted abundances can be seen for the top of the atmosphere (below 0.1 bar).
+Those differences are likely due to the inclusion of reactions for photochemistry in the full network.
 We note, in particular, that the abundances of CH$_4$ and NH$_3$ decrease very rapidly for pressures above 10$^{-3}$ bar, while the C$_2$H$_2$ profile is significantly affected.
 This translates in large differences in the observed spectrum at the wavelengths that are probing those altitudes.
-For instance, the 2.3$\mu$m and 3.6$\mu$m methane features in Figure \ref{fig:forward_spec} and highlighted in Figure \ref{fig:ch4-contrib} are muted in the full scheme scenario as its strongly photolysed in the upper atmosphere, with differences of the order of 200ppm.
-Given the size of these features, and that these wavelength regions are covered by facilities such as JWST \citep{gardner_jwst}, Twinkle \citep{twinkle} and Ariel \citep{tinetti_ariel,tinetti_ariel2}, these differences should be observable.
+For instance, the 2.3~$\mu$m and 3.6~$\mu$m methane features in Figure \ref{fig:forward_spec} and highlighted in Figure \ref{fig:ch4-contrib} are muted in the full network scenario (blue plot) compared to its reduced counterpart (orange plot) as this molecule is strongly photolysed in the upper atmosphere, with differences of the order of 200 ppm.
+As these differences are an order of magnitude greater than our simulated noise of JWST \citep{gardner_jwst} and the $\approx$ 20 ppm noise floors of Twinkle \citep{twinkle} and Ariel \citep{tinetti_ariel,tinetti_ariel2}, it is may be possible to infer, at least the presence of, methane photodissociation processes in the spectral data from these observatories.